North India’s 1st Female To Own A Petrol Pump, Nirmal Takes Us On Her 65 Yr Long Journey

 To know more about the rollercoaster journey of Nirmal Sethi, we spoke to her over the phone.
 Here’s what she shared.

-Indian Women Blog: Being the third of eleven kids, what was your best learning as a skid that helped you become who you are today?
+Being the third of eleven kids, what was your best learning as a kid that helped you become who you are today?

 I remember when I was in the third grade, my father wrote something on a piece of paper and asked me to go on the stage and speak.
 Though I had a terrible stage fear, I listened to him and went.
 That was when I learned how to face the crowd without fear.